 Work out your unique selling position (UPS)

-Buying a product or service comes with a specific set of fears or uncertainties; and people are very aware of the risk they run by choosing the wrong business.
+Buying a product or service comes with a specific set of fears or uncertainties; and people are very aware of the risks they run by choosing the wrong business.
 Address these fears head on.
 You can do this by:

 - Outlining the qualifications your team has